-15 years ago today, I was just 11 years old.
+18 years ago today, I was just 11 years old.
 Too young to fully realize what was happening to our county, but I was terrified.
-The moment my math teacher came in, bawling and telling us planes had hit buildings and one crashed less than 45 miles from us, all I could think was of my family who lived in the same vicinity of the flight 93 crash.
+The moment my math teacher came in, bawling, and telling us planes had hit buildings and one crashed less than 45 miles from us, all I could think was of my family who lived in the same vicinity of the flight 93 crash.

 A common field one day.
 A field of honor forever.

-What to Know Before You Go:
+What You Should Know About the Flight 93 Memorial Before You Go:

-Part 1: Memorial Museum
+Flight 93 Memorial Museum